ALSTINGLORIA/Flask-Simple-Programs-/README.md

 A set of Flask Programs to Practice Daily

 ## Incrementer
 To increment a counter when a button is clicked.
-Dont se debug=True as it can cause error.
+Dont set debug=True as it can cause error.